 The significant accounting policies have been consistently applied in the current financial year and the comparative period unless otherwise stated.
 Where necessary, comparative information has been represented to be consistent with current period disclosures.
 Significant accounting judgements, estimates and assumptions are reviewed on an ongoing basis.
-If there are revisions to accounting estimates, they are recognised in the period which the estimate is revised and in any future period affects.
+If there are revisions to accounting estimates, they are recognised in the period which the estimate is revised and in any future period affected.

-In particular, information about significant areas of estimation, uncertainty and critical judgements in applying accounting policies and have the most significant effect on the amounts recognised in the financial statements are listed below:
+In particular, information about significant areas of estimation, uncertainty and critical judgements in applying accounting policies and having the most significant effect on the amounts recognised in the financial statements are listed below:

-Assessment as investment entity The significant accounting judgements are discussed in Note 2(e).
-Deferred tax asset recognition The significant accounting judgements are discussed in Note 2(v).
-Valuation of defined benefit member liabilities The key assumptions are discussed in Notes 2(aa) and 7.
-Valuation of Investments The key assumptions are set out in Notes 2(j) and 3.
+Assessment as investment entity The significant accounting judgements are discussed in Note 3(e).
+Deferred tax asset recognition The significant accounting judgements are discussed in Note 3(v).
+Valuation of defined benefit member liabilities The key assumptions are discussed in Notes 3(aa) and 7.
+Valuation of Investments The key assumptions are set out in Notes 3(j) and 4.